blockchainer01/PoTREPSs/README.md

-﻿

-Here are the hardware requirements, experimental instructions and simulation codes for all three applications in the paper.
+﻿Here are the hardware requirements, experimental instructions and simulation codes for all three applications in the manuscript.

 ## Files